 Do you trust God?
 A better question is “Do you trust the will of God or the plan God has for your life?”
 The truth is, I trust my plans and my will, but God’s will and God’s plans seem scary.
 Can you relate?
 How do you trust God’s plans when they throw you into the craziest situations?
 Today, in our 40-day fast to be still and know God, we will see a perfect example of trusting the will of God – Jesus.Jesus knew God's will for His life because Jesus spent time with God.
 Can we say the same?
 Click To Tweet

 Can We Trust The Will Of God?

 “And He got up and [sternly] rebuked the wind and said to the sea, “Hush, be still (muzzled)!”
 And the wind died down [as if it had grown weary] and there was [at once] a great calm [a perfect peacefulness].”
 (Mark 4:39 AMP)

-There is so much we could discuss in this passage right?!?!?
-It is ripe with lessons on the Power of God, the prophecy of the Messiah and the faith of the disciples, but for time’s sake we will limit our study to the Trust of Jesus.
+Looking at the Context of Mark 4:39 there is so much we could discuss in this passage right?!?!?
+It is ripe with lessons on the power of God, the prophecy of the Messiah, and the faith of the disciples, but for time’s sake, we will limit our study to trusting the will of God by following the example of Jesus.

 Our Text takes place after a time of intense ministry.
-Jesus had spent time teaching wherever people were, but on some instances people followed Jesus.
-Honestly they almost overtook him just to hear what God would speak and I can’t blame them.
+Jesus had spent time teaching wherever people were and people were following Him.
+Honestly, they almost overtook him just to hear what God would speak and I can’t blame them.